astronomer/docs/software/upgrade-astronomer-stable.md

 helm get values <your-platform-release-name> -n <your-platform-namespace>  > config.yaml
 ```

-Review this configuration and delete the line `"USER-SUPPLIED VALUES:"` if you see it.
+Review this configuration.
+If you see the line `"USER-SUPPLIED VALUES:"`, delete it.

 ## Step 2: Verify Your Current Platform Version

-To verify the version of Astronomer you're currently operating with, run:
+To verify your current version of Astronomer, run:

 ```sh
 helm list --all-namespaces | grep astronomer